Permanent Member of the Communist Party of Vietnam Central Committee's Secretariat

-The Permanent Member (Note: or alternately, Standing Member) of the Secretariat, (Note: also referred to as Executive Secretary of the Communist Party of Vietnam by foreign media) officially the Permanent Member of the Communist Party of Vietnam Central Committee's Secretariat (Thường trực Ban Bí thư Trung ương Đảng Cộng sản Việt Nam), is a senior position within the Communist Party of Vietnam.
+The Permanent Member of the Communist Party of Vietnam Central Committee's Secretariat (Thường trực Ban Bí thư Trung ương Đảng Cộng sản Việt Nam), informally the Permanent Member (Note: or alternately, Standing Member) of the Secretariat, (Note: also referred to as Executive Secretary of the Communist Party of Vietnam by foreign media) is a senior position within the Communist Party of Vietnam.

 The Permanent Member is appointed by the Politburo, and is responsible for the management of directives and day-to-day work of the Secretariat.
 A member of both the Politburo and the Secretariat, the officeholder is often considered the fifth most powerful figure in Vietnam's political system — immediately behind the General Secretary of the Central Committee, the President, the Prime Minister and the Chair of the National Assembly.

 The current officeholder is Trần Cẩm Tú, who was appointed by a decision of the 13th Politburo on 25 October 2024 to replace Lương Cường, who was appointed as President of Vietnam, succeeding General Secretary Tô Lâm.